DarkAdin/CCeptron/README.md

 cd CCeptron
 make
 ```
-This will compile the program with the appropiate flags.
+This will compile the program with the appropriate flags.
 Set
 ```{language=bash}
 DEBUG = 1
 ```